FAQS FOR SUMMER 2021

 Are in-person classes safe?

 Each in-person session will adhere to the highest safety protocols recommended by current CDC and New Jersey Department of Health guidelines, including: smaller class sizes to allow social distancing; student temperatures taken upon entering classroom; frequent use of hand sanitizer; students will be positioned six feet apart at a minimum; bell covers + saxophone bags on instruments and required face coverings and/or instrument face masks.
 Classrooms are thoroughly sanitized between sessions.
+Learn more about our health and safety protocols.

 I want to sign up for both weeks of the JAZZ HOUSE Summer Workshop.
 When will I know if I get in?